-Credit Union Centre
+Credit Union Recreation Complex

-The signage at the Credit Union Centre is colour contrasted and located at an appropriate height.
+The signage at the Credit Union Recreation Complex is colour contrasting and located at an appropriate height.
 The signage should be located on a wall instead of a doorway, this is to ensure a clear view even when the door is open.
 Finally, tactile characters and braille should be provided on the updated signage for those with reduced visibility.